cgoliver/cgoliver.github.io/misc/lit.md

 [paper](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/A58904230A6680001F17FCE91CB8C65F/S0269888912000331a.pdf/survey_of_frequent_subgraph_mining_algorithms.pdf)

+<div id="maniacs"></div>
 ### ManIACS: Approximate Mining of Frequent Subgraph Patterns through Sampling

+> Authors: Preti et al.

+> Year: 2021

 [paper](https://dl.acm.org/doi/pdf/10.1145/3447548.3467344)

+<button onclick="Copy('maniacs')">[copy link]</button>

+The problem is called 'Frequent Subgraph Pattern Mining' (FSPM) in which a single graph is mined for the most frequent small graph patterns.
+A *pattern set* for a fixed size $k$ is the set of all possible *connected* graphs with up to $k$ vertices.
+Using a specific frequency definition, the tool is able to prune *pattern space* to compute exact patterns with a large frequency.
+The algorithm is limited to working on a single graph.

 ### TKG: Efficient Mining of Top-K Frequent Subgraphs